 098-i.
-Advisory review: EIA and Gender Action Plan for river management
+Advisory review: EIA and Gender Action Plan for River Management - Bangladesh

 The NCEA issued an advisory review of the EIA and Gender Action Plan (GAP) for a river management programme in Bangladesh.
 It concluded that the EIA is sufficiently complete and that some missing information can still be included in the planned SEA.